15 Dec Sustainable Color Communication: Realizing the Color Inspiration in the Supply Chain | Step 3

-The utilization of low performance reactive dye for cotton will have a negative impact on planet, profit and people for 4 main reasons.
+The utilization of low-performance reactive dye for cotton will have a negative impact on the planet, profit, and people for 4 main reasons.

-1. Low fixation – Low performance reactive dyes, which represent the largest class of dyes used for the coloration of cotton, have low fixation (50 to 70%) of the dye to the cotton.
+1. Low fixation – Low-performance reactive dyes, which represent the largest class of dyes used for the coloration of cotton, have a low fixation (50 to 70%) of the dye to the cotton.
 The low fixation results in up to half of the dye going into the wastewater.

 Good Ecological Contols Poor Ecological Controls

-The utilization of high performance reactive dyes for cotton will have a positive impact on planet, profit and people.
-In contrast to low performance dyes, high performance dyes exhibit high fixation yields on cotton (90% or greater) and excellent lab to production repeatability yielding Right First Time (RFT) processes.
+The utilization of high-performance reactive dyes for cotton will have a positive impact on the planet, profit, and people.
+In contrast to low-performance dyes, high-performance dyes exhibit high fixation yields on cotton (90% or greater) and excellent lab to production repeatability yielding Right First Time (RFT) processes.
 Furthermore, these dyes are capable of being dyed and washed with less water (50%) and shortened processes (2 to 3 hours savings).
-High performance dyes use about 30 to 35 liters of water per 1 kilogram of cotton fabric or 14,000 T-shirts for a swimming pool of water!
+High-performance dyes use about 30 to 35 liters of water per 1 kilogram of cotton fabric or 14,000 T-shirts for a swimming pool of water!